vehicle-lang/tutorial/src/chapters/4-property-driven-training.md

 At $\epsilon = 0.005$ the network sits exactly one image below that ceiling at every checkpoint --- 37 of 38, 37 of 38, 36 of 37.
 The apparent dip at epoch 150 is the ceiling moving rather than robustness changing: one image left the `correctly classified` column and took its robustness result with it.

-At $\epsilon = 0.02$ the same 150-epoch network proves only 21, so sixteen images that survive the smaller radius fail at the larger one.
+The $\epsilon = 0.02$ column tells a more interesting story.
+Here the checkpoints do not agree.
+After 75 epochs the network proves 25 of the 38 images it classifies correctly;
+after 150 epochs, only 21 of 37.
+Training for longer has made it *less* robust.

+That is worth dwelling on, because it is what one would expect.
+Once the training data is fitted, further optimisation of cross-entropy cannot change which side of the decision boundary those points fall on --- so instead it draws the boundary closer to them, buying ever greater confidence on examples that were already correct.
+The margin around each point narrows.
+A small enough neighbourhood never notices this, which is why the
+$\epsilon = 0.005$ column is flat; a larger one does, and points that sat comfortably inside the correct region begin to straddle its edge.
+Robustness, on this evidence, is not merely a quantity the task objective neglects.
+It is one the task objective quietly erodes, and the erosion is invisible until the question is asked at a radius wide enough to see it.
+Which is precisely why robustness has to be trained for, rather than hoped for as a by-product of fitting the data well [@madry2017towards].

 The $\epsilon = 0.005$ figures therefore say more about the question than about the network.
 At that radius, classifying an image correctly almost guarantees classifying its